Asthma

 - Responsiveness: Symptoms diminish in response to bronchodilator or anti-inflammatory agent.

-- Incidence is >5 times higher in younger children (age 0 to 4 years) than older children (age 5 to 17 years).
+- The incidence of asthma decreases with age and is 5 times higher in younger children (age 0 to 4 years) than older children (age 5 to 17 years).

-- Up to 75% of adolescents who wheeze will have asthma which persists in to adulthood, especially if comorbidities are present.
+- Most adolescents who wheeze will have asthma that persists into adulthood, especially if comorbidities are present.

 - Impact

-- Asthma accounts for 25% of all emergency room visits annually and is the third ranking cause of hospitalization in children <15 years.
+- Asthma accounts for 25% of all emergency department visits annually and is the 3rd highest cause of hospitalization in children aged <15 years.

 - Disparities

-- Morbidity and mortality are disproportionately higher among low-income, minority, and inner-city children likely due to limited access to culturally sensitive care.
+- Morbidity and mortality are disproportionately higher among low-income, inner-city children, likely due to a combination of structural and social inequities.

-- African American children are >3 times more likely to be hospitalized or die from asthma compared to Caucasian children.
+- Black and Puerto Rican children are nearly 3 times more likely to be hospitalized or die from asthma.

 - Mortality

-- Death from asthma may occur in any asthma of any severity but is more likely when asthma is poorly recognized and under controlled.
+- Death from asthma may occur in asthma of any severity, including intermittent asthma, but is more likely when symptoms are poorly recognized and undercontrolled.

 - Family history of asthma